webbouwer/wp-most-used-plugins/README.md

 # Most used WordPress plugins
-A list of most used Wordpress plugins by Webbouwer®™©
+A list of most used (by 1+ million devs and Webbouwer™®©) Wordpress plugins

-Containing plugins are open source or a free (lite)version of a commercial package.
+Containing open source or a free (lite)version plugins.

 ### Index
 * [Admin](#admin): Dashboard admin tools and function extensions - see also [User](#user)